Methodology

 $0$IV × 0.50$IV × 0.75$IV (fair value)

-AMORDAD will not flag a stock as BUY unless it trades at or below seventy-five percent of estimated intrinsic value.
+AMORDAD will not return a COMPOUNDER takeaway unless the business trades at or below seventy-five percent of estimated intrinsic value.
 The buffer absorbs error in the model — and there is always error in the model.

 Scoring